 One of the less appreciated aspects of owning your own home: there’s plenty of space for all your stuff — at least, there should be assuming you didn’t overlook the importance of storage space while shopping for a home.

 When touring homes, consider things like garage space and closet space in bedrooms.
-Is there enough room to store your treasure trove of Christmas lights?
+Is there enough room to store your treasure trove of power tools?
 Is there enough space for your sneaker collection?
 Yards that have enough space for sheds can only be a major bonus.

 6. How big is the yard space?

 Although there are not many greater joys in life, homeownership is a lot of work — the front and backyards are no exception.
 Make sure you’re not biting off more than you can (or you’re willing) to chew in this department.
 Even if you’re not performing the maintenance yourself, the cost of routine landscaping can take a chunk out of your budget.